Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 This entry point has several roles:

 1. Parse the key data in the input buffer `data`.
 The driver must support the export format for the key types that the entry point is declared for.
 It may support additional formats as specified in the description of [`psa_import_key()`](https://armmbed.github.io/mbed-crypto/html/api/keys/management.html#c.psa_export_key) in the PSA Cryptography API specification.
 2. Validate the key data.
-The necessary validation is described in the section [“Key validation with transparent drivers”](#key-validation-with-transparent-drivers) below.
+The necessary validation is described in the section [“Key validation with transparent drivers”](#key-validation-with-transparent-drivers) above.
 3. [Determine the key size](#key-size-determination-on-import) and output it through `*bits`.
 4. Copy the validated key data from `data` to `key_buffer`.
 The output must be in the canonical format documented for [`psa_export_key()`](https://armmbed.github.io/mbed-crypto/html/api/keys/management.html#c.psa_export_key) or [`psa_export_public_key()`](https://armmbed.github.io/mbed-crypto/html/api/keys/management.html#c.psa_export_public_key), so if the input is not in this format, the entry point must convert it.